Overtaken Captive States Writer’s Commentary

 Here’s the deal.

-Now, we should probably consider the question: With all of the resources and skills at the fingertips of the United States government, especially when it comes to employees, why choose Josh and Kamryn to try and save the day?
+Now, we should probably consider the question: Why choose Josh and Kamryn to try and save the day?
 Well, dear reader, I think the answer is obvious: It makes for a story that is much more fun and relatable, and because, well… It's time for a computer hacker hero.
 But seriously, isn’t it hard to relate to every super-hero character there is?
 Real life consists of real people, and that’s what these two kids represent.
 Yet another reason why I consider this to be one of my best science fiction novels.

 Want to know the best part?